 How Do I Enroll or Waive Coverage?

 Immediately upon submitting your online waiver or enrollment form, you will receive a confirmation number.
 This will be proof your waiver or enrollment has been submitted.

 Many students lose insurance coverage for various reasons (with their company, when they reach the maximum dependent age under their parent’s plan, etc.) while still enrolled and studying full time at the BAC.

 - Please go to the Gallagher website to fill out a plan enrollment form.

 - The insurance company must approve the change and notify us of the prorated fee.

-- You will then pay the prorated health insurance fee to the Bursar’s Office.
+- You will then pay the prorated health insurance fee to Student Services.